DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 6 - Legal, Risk, Compliance.md

             * Fourth Amendment:
                 * _Details the people's " right to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures"_
         * it outlines that private data is protected from authorized access or interception (by private parties or the government)
+        * Very outdated and in need of updating
     * **Health Insurance Portability and Accountability Act (HIPAA) of 1996**
         * privacy and security regulations requiring strict security measures for hosiptals, physicians, insurance companies
         * HIPAA-covered entities are those organizations that collect or generate protected health information (PHI)